bl-mirrotron/mirrotron-llrf-scope-tray/README.md

 The <a href="https://bl-mirrotron.github.io/mirrotron-phase-detector-tray/" target="_blank">Four Quadrant IQ Phase Detector</a> provides in-phase and out-of-phase signals of the cavity field with respect to the <a href="https://bl-mirrotron.github.io/mirrotron-rf-src-tray/" target="_blank">RF Frequency source</a> signal.
 These signals are not only used for phase-locking the RF Frequency source to the RFQ resonance but are a valuable diagnostic.
 The Blinky-Lite<sup>TM</sup> control platform supports vector devices so this diagnostic can be viewed remotely as shown in Figure 1.
 The <a href="https://redpitaya.com/product-category/stemlab-125-14/" target="_blank">Red Pitaya Stemlab 125-14</a> platform can be used as an inexpensive headless vector data acquisition system (i.e. oscilloscope) instead of using an expensive oscilloscope with display.

 To use the Red Pitaya Stemlab 125-14 as a headless vector data acquisition system, the SCPI server on the Red Pitaya Stemlab 125-14 must be <a href="https://forum.redpitaya.com/viewtopic.php?t=2054" target="_blank">enabled</a>.
-A Pythion script that continuously acquires vector data from the Red Pitaya was <a href="https://github.com/bl-mirrotron/mirrotron-llrf-scope-tray/blob/master/readRedPitaya.py" target="_blank">written</a>.
+A Python script that continuously acquires vector data from the Red Pitaya was <a href="https://github.com/bl-mirrotron/mirrotron-llrf-scope-tray/blob/master/readRedPitaya.py" target="_blank">written</a>.